k98kurz/musig/readme.md

 - [x] Migrate over all classes and functions.
 - [ ] Define abstract classes for type checking.
+- [ ] Refactor all classes to be maximally SOLID.
 - [ ] Standardize and clean up serialization/deserialization.
 - [ ] General code cleanup.
 - [ ] Full documentation.